Democratic Party (Hong Kong): 2010 reform negotiations (2008–2012)

-In the following District Council elections in November 2011, the newly formed People Power headed by Wong Yuk-man, who quit as the Chairman of the League of Social Democrats early the year, launched an anti-Democratic Party campaign and filled in candidates run against the Democratic Party members.
-The Democratic Party was able to retain 47 seats with an increase of the vote.
-The People Power failed to get any seat against the Democratic Party but one seat where there were no other democratic candidates.

 In the Election Committee Subsector elections in December 2011, the pan-democracy camp was able to get more than 150 seats to secure the threshold of nominating a candidate in the 2012 Chief Executive election.
 Democratic Party chairman Albert Ho won over Frederick Fung of ADPL in the pan-democracy primary election and stood for the camp in the election.
 The election was dominated by the two candidates from the pro-Beijing camp, Henry Tang and Leung Chun-ying and marked by scandals, dirty tactics and smears from both sides.
 Albert Ho fell behind in the opinion poll throughout the campaign partly due to the impossibility of him being elected by the Beijing-controlled Election Committee.
 The pan-democracy camp called for casting blank votes on the election day.
 During the election 1,132 votes were cast, CY Leung received 689; Henry Tang received 285, and Albert Ho received 76.

-In the LegCo election in the following September, the party successfully gained two of the five seats of the territory-wide based new District Council (Second) constituency which were created by its own proposal.
-However, the total seats of the party dropped from 8 to only 6 seats, the worst result in the party's history.
-The party could only gain 13.7% of the popular vote, even less than Civic Party's 14.1% and lost all its seats in the New Territories West.
-Chairman Albert Ho resigned after the election outcomes were announced; vice-chairwoman Emily Lau took over as acting chairman.
-Lau defeated Sin Chung-kai as the first chairwoman of the party in the December party leadership election.
-In December 2014, Emily Lau secured her chairwomanship against three challengers in the chairperson re-election, which was the most competitive leadership election in party's history.